Jodi Phillis - Biography

 Most recently, Jodi worked in collaboration with six of Australia's most prominent female composers and Ensemble Offspring to develop Seven Stories, a major work of classical/art music.
 The show premiered at City Recital Hall in June, 2017 and will feature at festivals and venues throughout 2018/19.

-Jodi’s 5th solo album Becoming, produced by Tim Oxley will be released independently on October 19, 2018, with a tour to launch it in October 2018.
+Jodi’s 5th solo album Becoming, produced by Tim Oxley is out now, with a tour to launch it in November 2018.

 1990 -The Clouds, Clouds ep, vinyl double 7" single (Redeye/Polydor)